 The Chase Sapphire Preferred® Card’s biggest selling point is just how traveler-friendly it is.
 An industry-leading introductory offer, coupled with double points on a multitude of eligible purchases within the travel and dining categories, set cardholders up for a steady stream of rewards.
 Adding on powerful traveler protection for when things take a wrong turn ensures that Chase members start off their account opening with plenty of available perks.

-That comes out to just over $1,300 per month – not a small sum by any means, and the lack of an introductory APR doesn’t help.
+That comes out to just over $1,300 per month – not a small sum by any means.
 However, if your travel plans for the year fit into your budget, booking ahead of time can help you reach this spending requirement without hurting your credit.

 Regardless of whether you plan a weekend road trip or a month-long overseas getaway, you can use the Chase Sapphire Preferred® credit card for any, if not every, point in your vacation.
 Namely, you can redeem your points for:

 However, you don’t have to worry if you’re already a member of a travel loyalty program; this card also allows you to transfer your rewards to partnered programs at a 1:1 ratio, so you don’t lose any value.
-Eligible loyalty programs include part are not limited to:
+Eligible loyalty programs include:

 If you’re the type of traveler that likes to be prepared for anything, the Chase Sapphire Preferred® Card has you covered.
 Along with bonus points, your cardholder status makes you eligible for several types of emergency coverage.
 This includes: